Thought leadership · Executive briefing

 Platinum · Gold · Chrome · Coal

-Organised syndicates with insider access extracting cable, ore and equipment during modelled exposure windows
+Asset extraction.
+Organised syndicates with insider access extracting cable, ore and equipment during modelled exposure windows.

-Shaft closures, infrastructure damage, forced standdown during response
+Production interruption.
+Shaft closures, infrastructure damage, forced standdown during response.

-Reactive deployment of additional guards, drones and response teams after the breach
+Security escalation costs.
+Reactive deployment of additional guards, drones and response teams after the breach.

-Repeat loss history with unchanged security posture drives premium and coverage renegotiation
+Insurance pressure.
+Repeat loss history with unchanged security posture drives premium and coverage renegotiation.

-Adversaries timing major operations to coincide with scheduled maintenance windows
+Planned downtime exploitation.
+Adversaries timing major operations to coincide with scheduled maintenance windows.

 R58M